-Our Motoring and Crime Legal Hour is hosted by Dan Hart, Solicitor Advocate in our Motoring, Crime and Regulatory department.
+Our Motoring Offences Legal Hour is hosted by Pete Dodd, Partner in our Motoring Team.

-If you require further help regarding motoring law, please phone us on 01279 755777 or contact Dan Hart directly.
+If you require further help regarding motoring law, please phone us on 01279 755777 or contact Pete Dodd Directly.

 Our Motoring Team will be hosting the Nockolds Legal Hour on the following dates: